cyberchitta/llm-context.py/README.md

 This process allows the LLM to access the full content of the requested files for a more comprehensive analysis, without modifying the original context.

-For more detailed usage instructions, please refer to our [Usage Guide](docs/usage.md).

 ### Configuration

 #### Customizing Ignore Patterns

-You can add custom ignore patterns to exclude specific files or directories from being processed by LLM Context.
-This is particularly useful for ignoring files that are typically large, frequently changing, or not directly relevant to the code logic, but are still version controlled.
+You can add custom ignore patterns to additionally exclude specific files or directories from being processed by LLM Context.

 1. Create a `.llm-context/config.json` file in your project root if it doesn't exist.
 2. Add or modify the `gitignores` key in the JSON file.

-The custom ignore patterns should focus on files that are not already ignored by your project's top-level .gitignore but may not be useful for code context, such as large generated files, detailed changelogs, or environment-specific configuration files.
+The custom ignore patterns should focus on files that are not already ignored by your project's top-level .gitignore but may not be useful for code context, such as media files, large generated files, detailed changelogs, or environment-specific configuration files.

 Example: